 There are no upcoming shows for this artist.

-The journey—from New Orleans to Brooklyn, where Mooney now resides—was not without bumps in the road and detours foreseen and unforeseen.
+The journey has not been without bumps in the road and detours foreseen and unforeseen.
 The largest of these was 2005’s Hurricane Katrina, which sent Mooney fleeing mid-city New Orleans for Washington D.C., where he participated in the 2005 Thelonious Monk International Jazz Guitar Competition (held barely two weeks after the evacuation of New Orleans!) and placed third overall.
 It was there that he met the great guitarist and vocalist John Pizzarelli, with whom he recorded the 2009 duo 7-string guitar release Last Train Home, on Challenge Records.
 After the competition Mooney made the choice to relocate to New York and ever since he has bounced back and forth between the mean streets of Brooklyn and Queens and the swamps of New Orleans.

-More recently Mooney has made the foray into the literary world, and self-published his first novel Hometown Heroes, which explores the same New Orleans/New York themes of his music, in early November of 2012.
+Mooney has also made the foray into the literary world by self-publishing two novels (which explores the same New Orleans/New York themes of his music): his newest offering Annalee, and 2012’s Hometown Heroes.

 For more info visit www.davymooney.net